-If you have never heard of Jean-Marc Vallée’s outstanding French/Canadian comedy/drama C.R.A.Z.Y., then I forgive you.
-After all, besides a highly successful film festival run in 2005, C.R.A.Z.Y. sadly never made it out of the gates here in the U.K. and has since all but disappeared into film history.
-But, despite its lack of attention, this coming-of-age gem deserves your time this Christmas.
-After all, C.R.A.Z.Y. is not only full of superb performances and a killer soundtrack; it’s a beautiful, engaging and sweeping tale of family life.
-Its themes of sexuality, adolescent discovery and acceptance dovetailed with a broader discussion on religion, self-identity and belonging as we walk alongside the Beaulieu family from the 1960s through to the 1980s.
+I forgive you if you have never heard of Jean-Marc Vallée’s outstanding French/Canadian comedy/drama C.R.A.Z.Y.; after all, despite a highly successful film festival run in 2005, C.R.A.Z.Y. sadly never made it out of the gates here in the U.K. on its theatrical release and has since all but disappeared.
+However, this coming-of-age gem deserves your time and praise.
+C.R.A.Z.Y. is not only full of superb performances and a killer soundtrack, but it’s also a beautiful, engaging and sweeping tale of a family caught in the headlights of social change, secrets and sibling rivalry as we walk alongside the Beaulieu family from the mid-1960s to the early 1980s.